aviator-co/av/docs/av-stack-branch.1.md

 Create a new branch that is stacked on the current branch by default

 If the --rename/-m flag is given, the current branch is renamed to the name instead of creating a new branch.
-Branches should only be renamed with this command (not with git branch -m ...) because av needs to update internal tracking metadata that defines the order of branches within a stack.
+Branches should only be renamed with this command (not with `git branch -m ...`) because av needs to update internal tracking metadata that defines the order of branches within a stack.
+If you renamed a branch with `git branch -m`, you can retroactively update the internal metadata with `av stack branch --rename <old-branch-name>:<new-branch-name>`.

 ## OPTIONS